anosatsuk124/anosatsuk124.github.io/about.md

 ### Interested Studies

-- Analystic philosophy (In particular, Scientific ontology and Philosophy of mind.)
+- Analystic philosophy (In particular, Ontology on Philosophy of science and Philosophy of mind.)
 - Pure math (In particular, Foundation of Mathematics.)
 - Machine Learning (In particular, Natural Language Processing.
 And for Cyphanese Project.)
 - Linguistics (In particular, Formal Semantics.)